MiamiOH-CSE274/Portfolio/README.md

 functions run in O(1) time.

 * Binary Search Tree vs. Hash Table

+The average runtime for find(), add(), and remove() for a hash table is O(1) time.
+The reason find() constant is because the key being stored is passed through a hash function which gives a key drastically unique values.
+Another way to describe this would be searching for a blue item amongst many items that are different shades of blue versus searching for it amongst items that are all different.
+Although statistically unlikely to occur, the worse case runtimes of a hash table for these functions is (n).
+The average runtimes of binary search trees for these functions are O(log n).
+This is because each level of the trees has twice as many levels as the previous, so the 4th level has 2^(4) times more nodes than the root(The level being defined how many connectors there are between the root and the last ancestor).
+When searching for node in a binary search tree, the function only needs traverse one level at a time to find the node its looking for, thus the runtime is proportional to log n (with base 2).
+In the worst case scenario these functions will run in o(n) time, when there is an unbalanced tree.
+This could occur when every item added is greater than the last.

 * Adjacency List vs. Adjacency Matrix

 5 - Describe memory management in C++, and correctly use dynamic variables, including destructors